APPFL/APPFL/docs/index.rst

 With this framework, developers and/or users can easily

 * Train any user-defined machine learning model on decentralized data with optional differential privacy and client authentication,
-* Simulate various synchronous, asynchronous, and semi-asynchronous PPFL algorihtms on high-performance computing (HPC) architecture with MPI,
+* Simulate various synchronous, asynchronous and PPFL algorihtms on high-performance computing (HPC) architecture with MPI,
 * Implement customizations in a plug-and-play manner for all aspects of FL, including aggregation algorithms, server scheduling strategies, and client local trainers.

 Technical Components